bmclku/bmclku.github.io/content/_index.md

     content:
       slides:
       - title: <font size=6>Machine to Brain</font>
-        content:  Understand how the brain maintains reliable and robust perception and cognition of the complex visual world by leveraging a range of machine and deep learning techniques
+        content:  Understand how the brain reliably perceives and processes the complexity of the real world using machine learning approaches
         align: right
         background:
           image: